The Secrets of Fine Art Family Photography

 I believe that photographers stand or fall on the quality of their work, on whether a picture you see on their website stands out from the crowd.

-My work has been widely recognised by the photographic community and published both nationally and internationally in magazines including Photo Pro, Professional Imagemaker, Click in the US and Cameraworld in China.
+My work has been widely recognised by the photographic community and published both nationally and internationally in magazines including Photo Pro, Professional Imagemaker, Click in the US, and Cameraworld in China.
 You can see more on the press page of the website.

 I’m also an ambassador for Canon, the only family photographer in Europe to hold this prestigious post.